What to consider when arranging a funeral or cremation in Idaho?

 You do need to produce a suitable ID in order to order copies of a person’s death certificate.
 You must be the deceased person’s next of kin, a legal representative of the deceased or family members, a government agency, or an investigator.
 If the death occurred over 50 years ago, anyone can order a copy of the death certificate.

 Purchasing a casket or grave marker in Idaho

 We have comprehensive and detailed guides to buying a casket or grave marker, so I would recommend you visit these sections for more detailed information.
 Use the links on the left-hand side.
-Even though Idaho law states that only licensed funeral homes can sell caskets (Idaho Stature §§ 54-1102 and 54-1103), Federal law (and the ‘Funeral Rule’) requires a funeral home to accept a casket you purchased from a third-party source, and your funeral home cannot charge a fee for this.
+Even though Idaho law states that only licensed funeral homes can sell caskets (Idaho Stature §§ 54-1102 and 54-1103), Federal law (and the ‘Funeral Rule’) requires a funeral home to accept a casket you purchased from a third-party source.
+Your funeral home cannot charge a fee for this.

-Yes, and pre-planning your funeral is a great way to save surviving family the stress of making funeral decisions, and finding the money to pay for a funeral.
+Yes, and pre-planning your funeral is a great way to save the surviving family from the stress of making funeral decisions and finding the money to pay for a funeral.
 You can make pre-need funeral arrangements direct with a funeral home or purchase burial insurance.
-You should check whether a preneed contract is ‘guaranteed’ or ‘non-guaranteed’ to cover the full costs of the funeral at a later date
+You should check whether a preneed contract is ‘guaranteed’ or ‘non-guaranteed’ to cover the full costs of the funeral at a later date.

-What you DO need to consider is that funeral prices could indeed be coming down.
-Funeral companies promote preplanning on the basis that it “locks into today’s prices”, but with the cremation trend increasing, and more funeral homes competing for the ‘affordable’ funeral market – the reality is that the funeral costs are not as ‘fixed’ as they once were.
+You DO need to consider that funeral prices can change.
+Funeral companies promote preplanning on the basis that it “locks into today’s prices”, but with the cremation trend increasing and more funeral homes competing for the ‘affordable’ funeral market – the reality is that the funeral costs are not as ‘fixed’ as they once were.

 Can I donate my body to science in Idaho?